Regional Acquired Brain Injury (ABI) Outpatient Program

 If you think you have had a concussion recently (in the past 48 hours) see your doctor or go to the nearest emergency department.
 For information on what to do after a concussion review our concussion care guide.

-The Regional Acquired Brain Injury Outpatient Program at St. Joseph's Health Care London's Parkwood Institute provides care for patients with brain injuries through outpatient and outreach services across the South West LHIN region.
+The Acquired Brain Injury Outpatient Program at St. Joseph's Health Care London's Parkwood Institute provides care for patients with brain injuries through outpatient and outreach services across Southwestern Ontario.
 This includes patients with mild, moderate and severe brain injuries.
 Concussions are a form of brain injury, referred to as a mild traumatic brain injury or mTBI.

 Learn more about concussions